Michael-F-Bryan/rust-ffi-guide/src/callbacks/index.md

 }
 ```

-Now that all the boilerplate is out of the way, we can actually define our
+Now that all the boilerplate is out of the way, onto actually defining our
 progress checking callback.
 This is just a function which prints the
 intermediate result to the screen and will tell the calculation to halt if it
 is too big.